 Travelling to see a counsellor may be inconvenient or simply not an option for lots of reasons, particularly at the moment.
 Meeting online offers a safe, secure, confidential space without you leaving home - no travel, no masks and no social distancing.
 You are very welcome to contact me to arrange a fee initial online meeting to see if it feels right for you.
 I am a member of the Association for Counselling and Therapy Online and adhere to its Code of Ethics.

 A little about me

 Before training to be a counsellor I practiced as an employment lawyer for over 20 years.
-My experience has given me insight into the potential stresses arising from work and change and the demands of professional practice.
+My experience has given me insight into the stresses arising from work, change and dealing with conflict.
+I always tried to be practical and pragmatic in my approach and bring that with me to my work now - I want to understand what is troubling you and to help you move forward.
 Alongside my private practice I am a volunteer counsellor in Edinburgh.

 Training, qualifications & experience

-University of Aberdeen/Persona Training & Development - PG Diploma in Counselling and Psychotherapy
+University of Aberdeen/Persona Training & Development - PG Diploma in Counselling and Psychotherapy, with Distinction